zhongwencool/ecron/README.md

 * When `time_zone` is `utc`, current datetime is [calendar:universal_time()](http://erlang.org/doc/man/calendar.html#universal_time-0).
 * The job will be auto remove at the end of the time.
 * Default job is singleton, Each task cannot be executed concurrently.
-* It handles not very radical when the system clock is altered, all workers only adjust system time by `{adjusting_time_second, 604800}`.
-  Another way to take effect immediately on all jobs is by running `ecron:activate(Name)` manually.
+* If the system clock suddenly alter a lot(such as close your laptop for two hours or modify system time manually), it will skip the tasks which are supposed be running during the sudden lapse of time, then recalculate the next running time by the latest system time.

 ## Advanced Usage